It is the east, and Juliet is the sun.

 3. Bother Noticing

-I walk a lot, so I have a street-level view of things, which is probably why manhole cover could come so easily to mind.
+I walk a lot, so I have a street-level view of things, which is probably why manhole cover could come so easily to mind in the example, above, about size of a steak.

 Maybe one tip for writers would be: get out of your cars and start walking around.